 For its price, the McCulloch ROB 1000 Programmable Robotic Mower does not have a smart navigation system that allows it to know if it is still on grass or not.
 It will continue to move and move and even start to mow your neighbor’s yard, or worse, wander off to an adjacent street.
 To get around this problem, the ROB 1000 employs something far more low tech: boundary wires.

 Every purchase of the McCulloch ROB 1000 comes with 200 meters of boundary wire.
-If you have a large lawn, you can get 150 meters more at $115.
-So if you have a lawn with a perimeter of 1,000 meters, you will be spending an additional $690 for the boundary wire alone, or more than half the list price of the mower itself.
+If you have a large lawn, you can get 150 meters more.
+So if you have a lawn with a perimeter of 1,000 meters, you will be spending additional or the boundary wire alone, or more than half the list price of the mower itself.

 On top of making sure that you have a boundary wire securing the perimeter of your lawn, you would also want to put up the boundary wire around areas that you do not want the Rob 1000 to go into.
 For instance, you may want to cordon off flower beds, ponds, or the swimming pool.